© Poon Wai Nang

 If you love your wine and oysters then Bangor Vineyard Shed is a must.
 It’s the perfect place to watch the sun go down over Blackman Bay with a glass of bubbles in hand.

 With so many things to do near Eaglehawk Neck there’s no doubt you’ll work up an appetite.
 Doo-lishus is a quirky food truck located at the Blow Hole car park and their many satisfied customers rave about their scallop, rabbit and venison pies.
+For hearty pub food the Fox & Hounds Hotel is a great option for the whole family (open 7 days for lunch and dinner), and for water views there is On the Bay restaurant at Stewart’s Lodge (dinners only, Tue-Sat).

 Summer is the best time of year to visit Port Arthur Lavender.
 With row upon row of vibrant purple flowers you’re guaranteed some amazing photos.
-We also hear the lavender, fig and marscapone ice cream is delicious.
+I also hear the lavender, fig and marscapone ice cream is delicious.

 Would you like to visit Australia’s southern-most whisky distillery?
 The clean air, pure rains and Tasmanian grains used by McHenry Distillery are the secret to their award-winning whiskies and herbacious gins.
-Perched atop Mt Arthur, visit their cellar door for a tasting or book a hands-on 4-hour gin crafting workshop!
+Perched atop Mt Arthur, visit their cellar door for a tasting or book a hands-on 2-hour gin crafting workshop!

 Tasmanian Devil Unzoo was the first conservation park in the world to give people the chance to meet a Tasmanian Devil 👍